MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/commerce/billing-and-payments/change-your-billing-addresses.md

 - **Factuuradres** Het adres van uw factuurafdeling.
 Dit is doorgaans hetzelfde adres als onder **Verkocht aan**.

-- **Adres voor servicegebruik** Het adres waarop de service wordt gebruikt.
-Dit is doorgaans hetzelfde adres als het adres onder **Verkocht aan**.
-Als uw organisatie externe gebruikers of meerdere kantoren heeft, gebruikt u het adres waar zich de meeste gebruikers bevinden.
+- **Service Usage Address** The address where the service is being used, usually the same as the **Sold-To** address.
+If your organization has remote users or multiple offices, use the address where the majority of your users are located.

-In de meeste gevallen komen deze adressen overeen.
-Als u een of meer van deze adressen wilt wijzigen, is dat mogelijk.
-U kunt ook een alternatief e-mailadres opgeven als u factuurmeldingen wilt ontvangen, en het alternatieve e-mailadres voor andere beheerders wijzigen.
+In most cases, these addresses are the same.
+If you need to change one or more of the addresses, you can do that.
+You can also provide an alternate email address to receive billing notifications, and change the alternate email address for other admins.

 ::: moniker range="o365-worldwide"

-Zie Uw factuur of factuur [weergeven](view-your-bill-or-invoice.md) en [Uw factuur of factuur begrijpen](understand-your-invoice2.md)voor meer informatie over uw factuur of factuur.
+Zie Uw factuur of factuur [bekijken en](view-your-bill-or-invoice.md) Uw factuur of factuur begrijpen voor meer informatie over uw factuur [of factuur.](understand-your-invoice2.md)

 ::: moniker-end

 ::: moniker range="o365-germany"

-Zie Uw factuur of factuur [weergeven](view-your-bill-or-invoice.md) en [Uw factuur of factuur begrijpen](understand-your-invoice2.md)voor meer informatie over uw factuur of factuur.
+Zie Uw factuur of factuur [weergeven en](view-your-bill-or-invoice.md) Uw factuur of factuur begrijpen voor meer informatie over uw factuur of [factuur.](understand-your-invoice2.md)

 ::: moniker-end

 ::: moniker range="o365-21vianet"

-Als u Office 365 gebruikt dat wordt beheerd door 21Vianet in China, raadpleegt u [Uw factuur bekijken of krijgt u Fapiaos voor Office 365 dat wordt beheerd door 21Vianet.](../../admin/services-in-china/view-your-bill-or-get-a-fapiao.md)
+Zie Uw [factuur weergeven of Fapiaos voor Office 365 laten werken door 21Vianet](../../admin/services-in-china/view-your-bill-or-get-a-fapiao.md)als u Office 365 gebruikt in China.

 ::: moniker-end